frankheat/offsecnotes/content/web/vulnerabilities/file-upload-vulnerabilities.md

 exploit.p.phphp
 ```

-### File content validation
+### File Content Validation

-More secure servers try to verify that the contents of the file actually match what is expected.

-**[1] Magic number: certain file types may always contain a specific sequence of bytes in their header or footer**
+Even if the extension is valid, some servers validate the file content using magic numbers (specific byte patterns at the start of files).

 | File     | Hex Signature                       | ISO 8859-1   |
 | -------- | ----------------------------------- | ------------ |